glawr0/k8s-experiments/003-secure-the-app/README.md

 ```

 The first command should return "Hello, from Caddy!".
-The second command should retunr "Hello, World!".
+The second command should return "Hello, World!".

 What is happening is that the Service finds the Pod(s) matching the specified selector label (web-app) and routes traffic on Port 443.
 The traffic on Port 443 is recieved by the caddy-sidecar (which is listening on 443).